YourVibes/Vibex/README.md

 - Constants;
 - Classes;
 - Exceptions;
-- Increment & Decrement;
 - Pointers & References;
 - Strings concatenation during output.

 ## Changelog Preview 📰
-**Development Version 0.1.4.4**
-- Various optimizations.

-**Development Version 0.1.4.3**
+**Development Version 0.1.5.0**
+- Added the ability to use increment and decrement operators;
-- Fixed a bug in function declaration and in return keyword;
+- Fixed a bug in the parsing of parenthesized expressions;
 - Minor improvements.

 **All versions**